perqu/perqu/README.md

 ### Welcome to my Github page aka [perqu] 👋

 ## A little bit about me:
-- 📚 I graduated from the Poznań University of Technology with the title of an engineer(Bachelor of Science) in the field of automation and robotics
+- 📚 I graduated from the Poznań University of Technology with the title of an engineer(Bachelor of Engineering) in the field of automation and robotics
-- 🔭 I’m currently working on machine learning project written in Python
-- 🌱 I’m currently learning Python (tensorflow, sklearn)
+- 🌱 I’m currently learning Python (advanced level)
 - 😄 Hobbys: vr games, asg

 ### Connect with me: